FlavF/Portfolio/readme.md

 ### TODO

 ---
+- [ ] PHPMAILER don't work anymore.
+Check why and correct it.
 - [ ] % language
 - [X] alert email when somebody add a link
 - [ ] not showing the tag when no links inside the box